-The first reaction of a Designer would be: “Front-Enders shouldn’t care about colours” or “What the f**k are you talking about UX?” but I think it’s a great opportunity for practicing something that I have learned after so many years as a Designer:
+The first reaction of a Designer would be: “Front-Enders shouldn’t care about colours” or “Why the hell are you talking about UX?” but I think it’s a great opportunity for practicing something that I have learned after so many years as a Designer:

 Why?
 The feedback shows the struggle or impression of that particular user.
 We need to take this in consideration in our Designs.
 Probably that opinion could be the same of thousand other users.
 If somebody says “You Design sucks”, ask them why they think this and try to get to the reason with the precision of a scientist because that’s what we should do.
 Don’t be reactive.
 Don’t let your emotions do the job you should be doing.
 Be proactive and go behind the answers.